 Our unit members have unique and complementary expertise in fluid mechanics, soft matter physics, biomedical and chemical engineering, materials science, polymer/physical chemistry.
-Our group is truly international and diverse, as we come from the US, UK, Italy, India, Israel, Korea, Japan, Taiwan, and Australia.
+Our group is truly international and diverse, as we come from Japan, US, UK, Italy, India, Israel, Korea, Hong Kong, Taiwan, and Australia.

 Francesco Del Giudice et al. have been awarded a Soft Matter poster prize for their work “The μ-rheometer: an effective microfluidic platform to measure relaxation time of weakly viscoelastic polymer solutions”.
 The prize was received at the Annual European Rheology Conference 2017 held in Copenhagen.